danielmana/fullstack-material/README.md

 Running `npm test` will run the unit tests with karma.

+## Publish on heroku

+1. Ensure you have a remote to heroku on `dist` folder: `heroku https://git.heroku.com/kedb.git`

+2. Run `git push heroku master`.

 ## Run mobile app

 1. Run `npm install -g cordova` to install [Cordova](https://cordova.apache.org/)